 Oak Business Consultant prepared the depreciation schedule because this project requires a significant investment in equipment purchased for leasing out and other Fixed Assets.

 We built a cash flow analysis, which was linked with Income Statement and input assumptions.
 So that there was no need to add in the sheet, and the sheet change instantly.

 Then we build a third and last financial statement, i.e., a Balance sheet.
 The balance sheet and the cash flow statement and the input sheets are all linked.

 Graphs speak more than numbers because they help both the investor and Entrepreneur see the graphical representation of the projection.

 We provide the following graphs in the dashboard sheet.

 Being an Investor, you always want the comparison of the equity against the Investment.
 So, we helped them to determine the company’s worth based on his future earnings.
-We provided them discount cash flow, NPV, IRR, also, we provide an analysis of Investment vs. equity comparison.
+We provided them discount cash flow, Net present value (NPV), Internal rate of return (IRR), also, we provide an analysis of the Investment vs. equity comparison.

 When the business is in the initial stage, sensitivity analysis can predict the actual market or scenario when the company does lots of marketing.
 We did a sensitivity analysis for a client, having 3 kinds of situations for sales, i.e., Low, Moderate, and optimistic, and analyzed the outcome in different circumstances.
 It really helps the client to gain knowledge of what if a business could not achieve its sales target.